Pragmaticsumo/TextFileWriter/README.md

 # Extra Info
 -To use you MUST download the release

--Only writes to one line, not multiple.
+-Only writes to one line, not multiple

 -If you create another text file with the same name as a pre-existing text file in the folder, it will overwrite it